 5.1 The application is for erection of a terrace consisting of three x 3 bed dwellings and one x 2 bed dwelling together with car parking and access roads.
-The site is currently occupied by garage blocks to the rear of 9-15 High View, Calcot.
+The site is currently occupied by 38 garage blocks to the rear of 9-15 High View, Calcot.

-5.2 Seven replacement car parking spaces are also proposed to replace the garages which are currently in use.
+5.2 Seven replacement car parking spaces are also proposed to replace the garages which are currently in use (opposite 2-4 High View).